 Save to calendar

 2019-02-14 00:00:002019-02-28 00:00:00Europe/LondonFocus on: Alessia Iannetti - The Little Boy and the Glowing GlobeDorothy Circus Gallery London is thrilled to present a brand new focus exhibition by the internationally renowned Italian artist Alessia Iannetti, titled The Little Boy and the Glowing Globe.
 For this show, Iannetti showcases twelve miniature graphite and watercolour illustrations from the tale of the same name “The Little Boy and the Glowing Globe,” written by the Swedish musician Anna von Hausswolff and her sister, the film director Maria Von Hausswolff.
-Alessia Iannetti has created twel...Dorothy Circus Gallery, 35 Connaught Street, Central London, London, W22AZDorothy Circus Gallery
+Alessia Iannetti has created twel...Dorothy Circus Gallery, 35 Connaught Street, Central London, Greater London, W22AZDorothy Circus Gallery

 Dorothy Circus Gallery London is thrilled to present a brand new focus exhibition by the internationally renowned Italian artist Alessia Iannetti, titled The Little Boy and the Glowing Globe.
 For this show, Iannetti showcases twelve miniature graphite and watercolour illustrations from the tale of the same name “The Little Boy and the Glowing Globe,” written by the Swedish musician Anna von Hausswolff and her sister, the film director Maria Von Hausswolff.